-It won’t be much different from creating a standard conversational chatbot: since, as we said, there won’t be a real step-by-step flow, we can head directly to the AI section and set up the NLP that will drive our Skill.
+It won’t be much different from creating a standard conversational chatbot.
+As we said, there won’t be a real step-by-step flow.
+We can head directly to the AI section and set up the NLP that will drive our Skill.

 Inside the Xenioo AI section, we will define all the intents and expressions that will be used to create our Skill model and to define how the flow of the conversation will execute.

 Depending on the type of Skill you are creating, you may be required to implement specific intents in your chatbot.

 A streaming Skill like the one we’re building now is required to implement at least a Pause and Resume intent.
 Outside of these two, you can go on and create as many intents as you like.

 Everything that is said to Alexa will be processed by the defined intents and passed to Xenioo.
 It will dispatch the intent redirection to your chatbot interactions.
 The schema below illustrates what happens behind the curtains: